This Crustless Low Carb Taco Pie is so good, you won’t miss the carbs.

 Brown the ground beef in a large skillet over medium heat until no longer pink about 7 minutes, breaking up any clumps with a wooden spoon.
 Add the taco seasoning and stir until combined.
 Spread the beef mixture in the greased pie pan.

-In a large bowl, combine the eggs, cream, garlic, salt, and pepper.
+In a large bowl, combine the eggs, cream, and garlic.
 Pour slowly over the beef mixture in the pan.

 Sprinkle with the cheese and bake for 30 minutes or until the center is set and the cheese is browned.
 Remove from the oven and let sit for 5 minutes before serving.